What is Marriage? More than a Wedding…

 It is therefore fitting that the spouses should seal their consent to give themselves to each other through the offering of their own lives by uniting it to the offering of Christ for his Church made present in the Eucharistic sacrifice, and by receiving the Eucharist so that, communicating in the same Body and the same Blood of Christ, they may form but "one body" in Christ."
 [Cf. 1 Cor 10:17], section 1621

-Believing as Church, that the Sacrament of Marriage is experienced, celebrated and conveyed by an active and present community, the family of St. John Neumann requires the following for those seeking to be married here:
+Believing as Church, that the Sacrament of Marriage is experienced, celebrated and conveyed by an active and present community, the family of St. John Neumann requires that either the bride or groom be a registered and active parishioner for at least six months before beginning the process.
+Couples are encouraged to begin preparation at least one year before their anticipated wedding date, through three key phases: